 Development: I I I I

-This represents a psyche with all four functions fully conscious.
+This represents a psyche with all four functions fully integrated.
 Any type that reaches this stage of development will be difficult to differentiate from any of the four types within that function quadrant.
-All of the properties available to the quadrant will be available to them without the functions conflicting with one another, but instead being complementary.
-However, this will still not eliminate the energetic toll that characterizes their primary function.
+All of the properties available to the quadrant will be available to them, however this will still not eliminate the energetic toll that characterizes their primary function.
 If the individual is a Ji-lead type, then exercising both Je+Pe will still remain an energetic challenge, and incur a penalty on their personal reserves even if the action is desired and invigorating.
-Because this development takes a heavy amount of modulation, types who reside here will often slip back down to a more energetically stable development in times of stress or fatigue.
+Because this development takes a heavy amount of modulation, types who reside here will often slip back down to a less energetically taxing development in times of stress or fatigue.
 If a person first developed as a l–l type, then grew into ll-l and finally into llll, then when energies are low, they will modulate downwards in the same direction that their development came from.
-A special note should be made to the fact that the llll development does not necessarily represent a superior modality to any other.
+A special note should be made to the fact that the llll development does not represent a superior modality to any other.
 Each human has roughly the same amount of computational power available to them, and development is more indicative of the chosen distribution of mental resources across important tasks.
-Therefore a l— development will be more specialized to the aims of the primary function, and a llll development will be non-specialized and take no function’s agenda to its utmost extreme.
-The moderation provided by the llll development, while haromonizing of any internal paradoxes and frictions, will also lose some of the audacity and keenness provided by an unbalanced psyche aiming to fight against its antagonist through a singular vector.
+Therefore a l— development will be more specialized to the aims of the primary function, and a llll development will be non-specialized.
+The moderation provided by the llll development will also lose some of the audacity and keenness provided by a non-llll psyche.